-Figure 2: The neural controller.
+Fig. 2 The neural controller

-cycles times 40 trials = 40000), Max is the value of the signal of the current leader and O_i is the value of the signal of robot i.
-Each robot is controlled by a neural network with a fixed architecture shown in Fig. 2.
-There are ten sensory units: 8 input units encode the state of the 8 infrared sensors, which are placed around the robot's body; one input unit encodes the higher signal emitted by surrounding robots; and the last input unit encodes the activation of the same robot's communicative output unit during the previous cycle.
-All the infrared sensor units send connections to two motor units, while communication units send connections to two hidden units, which are leaky integrators with evolvable time constant.
-These two hidden units send connections to both the communicative output unit and the two motor output units, which are used to control the motors of the two wheels.
+one input unit encodes the higher signal emitted by surrounding robots; and the last input unit encodes the activation of the same robot's communicative output unit during the previous cycle.
+All sensory units (but the one encoding the same robot's communicative output) are noisy: in each cycle we add a random value uniformly distributed in the range [-0.05, 0.05] to the estimated value of each sensor.
+All the infrared sensor units send connections to two motor units, while communication input units send connections to two hidden units, which are leaky integrators with evolvable time constant.
+These two hidden units and the two motor output units, which are used to control the motors of the two wheels.

-The free parameters of the robots' neural controllers (i.e. the connection weights, the biases, and time constants of the two leaky neurons) are evolved (Nolfi & Floreano, 2000).
+The free parameters of the robots' neural controllers (i.e. the connection weights, the biases, and time constants of the two leaky neurons) are evolved (Nolfi and Floreano 2000).
 Each parameter is encoded as an 8 bits string, whose value is then uniformly mapped in the range [5.0, +5.0] for weights and biases and in the range [0, 1] for time constants.
 The initial population consists of 100 randomly generated genotypes.
-Each genotype is tested for 40 trials, lasting 1000 cycles each.
-At the beginning of each trial, the genotype is translated into a corresponding neural controller which is duplicated 10 times and embodied into 10 robots (the group of robots is homogeneous).
+Each genotype is tested for 40 trials, lasting 1,000 cycles each.
+At the beginning of each trial, the genotype is translated into a corresponding neural controller which is duplicated ten times and embodied into ten robots (the group of robots is homogeneous).
 The robots are randomly placed into the arena and are left free to move and to communicate between each other for all the rest of the trail.
-After all teams of robots have been tested, the 20 best genotypes of each generation are allowed to reproduce by generating five copies each, with 2% of their bits replaced with a new randomly selected value.
+After all teams of robots have been tested, the 20 best genotypes of each generation are allowed to reproduce by generating five copies each, with 2 % of their bits replaced with a new randomly selected value.
 The evolutionary process lasts 250 generations (i.e. the process of testing, selecting and reproducing robots is iterated 250 times).
 The experiment was replicated 10 times by starting with differently randomly generated genotypes.